santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 ## Task 1.3: Initial Draft

 **Definition and Context:**
 Jobs to be Done (JTBD) is a knowledge framework that aims to understand the underlying goals that customers aim to accomplish when they 'hire' a product or service.
-Instead of analysing broad characteristics of their demographic like ...., it answers a very simple question - what job do customers need to complete?
+Instead of (mis)categorising customers by surface-level demographic attributes, it answers a very simple question - what job do customers need to complete?